 “The point that breast milk is fresh, easy to digest, and a ready-made food at the right temperature applies just as well to bottle-fed babies”.

-here) to ensure safety.
+At this point I started to question whether Andres was indeed a parent or whether he had any experience with babies at all.
+Formula is not sterile and feedings have to be prepared following a 14-step process (here) to ensure safety.
 The information Andres provides is not only false, it is potentially lethal if placed in the wrong hands.
 The ‘wrong hands’ in this scenario could be a well-meaning grandparent, a naive first-time mother, or (and I shudder at the thought) an ignorant health professional.
 I am normally a passionate advocate of freedom of speech, however even with my liberal mindset, I believe this book ought to be removed from the market, before someone takes it seriously.

 On the next page, Andres spins two rhetorical questions at us: